OPERA-Cal-Val/OPERA_Applications/DISP/Timeseries/opera_disp/installation.md

 ```

 Note:
-`recommended_mask90threshold.h5` is based on the time-series of `recommended_mask` layers.
-We picked the top 90% representing the "reliable pixels in time" after normalizing the `recommended_mask` against the total number of epoch/dataset.
+`recommended_mask90threshold.h5` is based on the time-series of `recommended_mask` layers (i.e. `recommended_mask.h5`).
+We picked the top 90% representing the "most reliable pixels in time" after normalizing the `recommended_mask` against the total number of epoch/dataset.

 ### 9. Quick view of a .nc file
 In the following, you can open a interactive python window within the environment to see some